gohugoio/hugoThemes/README.md

 * Create your theme using <code>hugo new theme <em>THEMENAME</em></code>;
 * Test your theme against https://github.com/spf13/HugoBasicExample;
-* Add a `theme.toml` file to the root of the theme;
+* Add a `theme.toml` file to the root of the theme and add some metadata about the theme;
-* Add a `README.md` to the root of the theme;
+* Add a descriptive `README.md` to the root of the theme;
-* Add `/images/screenshot.png` and `/images/tn.png`;
+* Add `/images/screenshot.png` and `/images/tn.png` (see below);
 * Open up a new Issue with a link to the theme's repository on GitHub.

 If your theme doesn't fit into the `Hugo Basic Example` site, we encourage theme authors to supply a self-contained Hugo site in `/exampleSite`. **NOTE:** The folder name here is important, as this folder will be picked up and used by the script that generates the Hugo Theme Site.
+It mirrors the root directory of a Hugo website and allows you to add custom content, assets and a config file with preset values

 See [Artist theme's exampleSite](https://github.com/digitalcraftsman/hugo-artists-theme/tree/master/exampleSite) for a good example.
 And please make the site's content as neutral as possible.

 Each theme needs:

 1. to be added to the hugoThemes repo;
-2. the right fields in `theme.toml`;
+2. to have the right fields in `theme.toml`;
-3. the right images;
+3. to have the right images;
 4. a good README.

 ## theme.toml

+This file contains metadata about the theme and its creator.
 The following fields are required:

 ```toml
 name = "Hyde"